mersad071/code-challenge-4/README.md

 ### CI/CD

 Workflow is created using GitHub Actions.
 Push or merge pull request to trigger deployment.
-Dev branch will deploy to dev stage, while production will deploy to prod stage.
+Dev branch will deploy to dev stage, while push on main branch will deploy to prod stage.
 In order to setup CI/CD you will need to add the following GitHub secrets:

   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`